New Jersey State Comptroller: Responsibilities of the Office of the State Comptroller

-OSC has four divisions: Audit, Investigations, Medicaid Fraud, and Procurement, along with an Executive Team.
+OSC has four divisions: Audit, Investigations, Medicaid Fraud, and Procurement, along with a COVID-19 Compliance and Oversight Project and a Police Accountability Project.

 Notable reports

 OSC’s audits have resulted in cost savings for the State of New Jersey and inspired legislative reforms.
 A 2010 audit found that nearly one in six state phone lines was unused, and cutting them off resulted in the State saving $3.2 million annually.
 In 2016, an OSC audit found that public colleges and universities were relying heavily on high mandatory student fees without justifying their increases each year.
 In response, the Legislature required public colleges to adopt OSC’s recommendations and make fee increases more transparent.

 In 2019, an OSC audit of the Economic Development Authority (EDA) found insufficient oversight of businesses that received tax incentives, along with a lack of data to show whether incented jobs were actually created or retained as the tax incentive program required.
 OSC’s statutorily-required follow-up review of the EDA is currently underway.

 Notable investigations released by the Division include a 2012 report on the Delaware River Port Authority that found it wasted millions in toll payer money to the benefit its commissioners; a 2014 investigation into the Newark Watershed Corporation that uncovered the executive director’s self-dealing and risky investment activity; and a 2011 report that the state was spending millions every year on clothing allowances for white-collar workers who do not even wear uniforms.